 GIS can be applied to a variety of topics in physical and social sciences, as well as mathematics and art/design, providing a great foundation for interdisciplinary projects.
 Working with GIS helps students develop computer literacy, analytical approaches to problem solving, and communication and presentation skills.

 There are a number of maps available to the general public and a few are posted in links below.
-If you do not see what you are looking for, fill out a map request form and take it to the Public Works Office on the 2nd Floor of City Hall.
+If you do not see what you are looking for, fill out a map request form and take it to the Neighborhood Services Office on the 2nd Floor of City Hall.
 You can also email your map request form to firstname.lastname@example.org.
 If you have any questions please call Josh White at 620-441-4420.

 - Public Facilities